OSGeo/OSGeoLive-doc/en/quickstart/osm_quickstart.rst

    See `Xapi <http://wiki.openstreetmap.org/wiki/Xapi>`_ in the OSM Wiki for details on how to download smaller chunks into an ``.osm`` file, or use *JOSM* or *Merkaartor* to download a smaller chunk.
-   A smaller subset file called `Denver_CBD.osm` has been included for your convenience, but even that still make take a rather long time to process.
+   A smaller subset file called `Nottingham_CBD.osm` has been included for your convenience, but even that still make take a rather long time to process.

 ::